Sunday, May 25, 2014

 "If he can spread just 50 percent of the winning spirit he displayed as a player, New York will be in good shape.
 Generally regarded as one of the two greatest centers of all time, he was the pinwheel of the famed Bears throughout the '40s after bringing Hardin-Simmons to national fame as an All-American pivot.

-He takes over his first head coaching assignment and will be vigorous about juicing up the offense, particularly the interior line."
+He takes over his first head coaching assignment and will vigorously work on juicing up the offense, particularly the interior line."

 -Don Schiffer, 1962 Pro Football Handbook